Hornblower Niagara Cruises

 By themselves, the Horseshoe, American and Bridal Veil falls were enough to draw visitors from across North America.
 Many came here to be married, which gave the city the nickname The Honeymoon Capital of the World.

-Even more, though, came just to be thrilled by the awesome cataracts.
+Even more, though, came just to be thrilled by the awesome Falls.
 The mist, the roar of the water, the magnetic pull they seem to exert on you as you look at them.

 The falls are still the stars of the show when you join one of the Hornblower Niagara Cruises.